-Golfers from around the world leave ball marks creating sense is special.
+Golfers from around the world leave ball markers creating a sense the course is special.

 #36: Tee Markers

 Tired of seeing the blue, white, red and black plastic balls to mark the teeing ground?
 A golf course is an entertainment park.
 Are you providing entertainment with novelty in executing?